Title: | Import, Assemble, and Deduplicate Bibliographic Datasets |

 suppresses tag replacement.

-Returns a data.frame or list of assembled search results.
+of assembled search results.

 litsearchr <- c( "@article{grames2019, title={An automated approach to identifying search terms for systematic reviews using keyword co-occurrence networks}, author={Grames, Eliza M and Stillman, Andrew N and Tingley, Morgan W and Elphick, Chris S}, journal={Methods in Ecology and Evolution}, volume={10}, number={10}, pages={1645--1654}, year={2019}, publisher={Wiley Online Library} }" ) tmp <- tempfile() writeLines(litsearchr, tmp) df <- read_refs(tmp, return_df = TRUE, verbose = TRUE)